jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 Are you sick of today's politics?
 The ranting and raving.
 The endless half-truths and memes that only serve to entrench already held beliefs.
 This books feels your pain.
-It's geared to the moderate middle who want politics to be about rational problem-solving instead of self-indulgent mudslinging.
+It's geared to the moderate middle who want politics to be about rational problem-solving instead of extremist mudslinging.

 Solving your pain is what this book is all about.